swarnendubiswas/dotemacs/README.md

 #####Tweaking the default settings

 Here are a few customization options that you could use to tweak the default setup.
 These options can be modified from `modules/config-init.el`.
+Check the module for more options.

 * `dotemacs-completion-in-buffer` - Toggle between `company` or `auto-complete`, with `company` being default.
 * `dotemacs-selection` - Choose the completion framework, between `helm`, `ido`, or `ivy`.